nss-day-cohort-33/welcome-to-nashville-yappy-yaks/README.md

 ### Eventbrite API

-1. You need to specify "no-cors" mode on your fetches
 1. The `location.address=nashville` query string parameter must be in the URL.
-1. You need to specify the Accept header on the request
+1. You need to specify the `Accept` header on the request
     ```js
     fetch(`https://www.eventbriteapi.com/v3/events/search/?q=${search string}&location.address=nashville&token=${your token}`, {
       "headers": {
           "Accept": "application/json"
-      },
-      "mode": "no-cors"
+      }
     }
     ```